By digging deeper and living the intellectual virtues, a Laurels Sixth-Former becomes a lifelong reflective and innovative learner.

 The key words are pro-activity and independence.
 The Laurels teachers support each student to reach their personal best and they love it when you show a thirst for understanding and a desire to know more.
 Our expert teachers like to be challenged too!
 As well as directed learning in your chosen subjects, students will be expected to study Philosophy, Religious Studies and Character Education.

 A colloquium, derived from the Latin meaning ‘conversation’, is an academic conference with a time for questions and answers.

-The Laurels Colloquia are an opportunity for VI-Formers to share their learning with other Laurels students.
-They may be humorous, enlightening, inspiring or stimulating and will reflect our VI-Formers’ interests or passion.
+The Laurels Colloquia are an opportunity for Sixth Formers to share their learning with other Laurels students.
+They may be humorous, enlightening, inspiring or stimulating and will reflect our Sixth Formers’ interests or passion.
 They may be based on the extended project they are completing.
 A colloquium will take place every half-term.
 Topics could range from ‘Is Guernica the greatest anti-war painting ever created?’ to ‘How I designed and made a skateboard from scratch.’

 (Habits of a good thinker, student, inquirer)

 |Curiosity||A disposition to wonder, ponder, and ask why.
 A thirst for understanding and a desire to explore.|

 |Intellectual humility||A willingness to own up to one’s intellectual limitations and mistakes.
 Unconcerned with intellectual status or prestige.|

 |Intellectual autonomy||A capacity for active, self-directed thinking.
 An ability to think and reason for oneself.|

 |Attentiveness||A readiness to stay focused and on task.
 Notices and attends to important details.|